Author Archives: HVAC Webmasters

 It is common to get discouraged when making cold calls.
 You will hear the word “no” quite well, so prepare for that.
 Most importantly, don’t get discouraged by the customer’s reaction, even if it’s vile.

-There is a negative connotation around telemarketing in general, but perseverance is key to success.
+Telemarketing generally has a negative connotation, but perseverance is key to success.
 Remember that telemarketing is all about being persistent.
 For example, you can’t sound timid when calling back leads.
 People will sense any hesitancy and reject your entire premise.

 Consult With an Attorney Before Cold Calling - HVAC Webmasters Does NOT Provide Legal Advice.